saaamar/abtest-framework/AB_TESTING_THEORY.md

 * $p$ = baseline rate (e.g., current conversion rate)
 * **MDE** = absolute minimum detectable effect (e.g., 10% relative lift on 3.2% → 0.0032 absolute)

-This is the formula implemented by the `SampleSizeCalculator` class in the framework.
+This is the formula used by the framework's backend planning API (for example, `StatisticalBackend.sample_size_proportion` in the default backend implementation).

 ### D) Clustered standard errors (when observations are grouped)